ANIS87/API_FLASK/README.md

 # API_FLASK
-to run the apllication:
+This application is to add and save text proposed by the user to run the apllication:
 #bash
 home $ sqlite3 /tmp/my_data_base.db < schema.sql #this file is to define the table should be used